yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/1_Prepare_macOS_device.md

-# 1: Prepare macOS device for Defender for Endpoint (MDE)
+# 1: Prepare macOS device for Defender for Endpoint

 ## What's covered in this section
-This section outlines the prerequisites for deploying MDE for macOS, including:
+This section outlines the prerequisites for deploying Defender for macOS, including:
 - Supported macOS versions
 - Network prerequisites and connectivity validation
 - Licensing prerequisites
 - Portal access and required roles

 ## System requirements
-Microsoft Defender for Endpoint (MDE) on macOS is supported on the three most recent major release versions for both Intel and ARM chip:
+Microsoft Defender for Endpoint on macOS is supported on the three most recent major release versions for both Intel and ARM chip:
 - macOS 26 (Tahoe)
 - macOS 15.0.1 (Sequoia)
 - macOS 14 (Sonoma)